 PLEASE NOTE: Due to the requirements for registration with the Victorian Legal Admissions Board (VLAB), credit is rarely provided for first year units; or for core units covering Priestley 11 content.

-NOTE: For LLB (Hons) and JD students, a minimum of 96 credit points of law units must be undertaken at Monash.
+NOTE: For Bachelor of Laws (Honours) and Juris Doctor students, a minimum of 96 credit points of law units must be undertaken at Monash.

 How is it credited towards your Monash degree?